 We are delighted to be working with The White Rose Academies Trust.
 Their School Direct activity, led from Leeds West Academy, has an excellent track record of producing first rate trained teachers so we believe this Alliance will allow us to together produce a generation of outstanding teachers.

-Our Primary Partnership is based around The Hillcrest Academy, Ryecroft Academy, Morley Newlands Academy, Bankside Primary School, Middleton Primary School and Richmond Hill Academy, but we will draw down upon existing Secondary and other partners such as The Morley Academy, Cockburn School, The Farnley Academy and The West SILC to support this new venture.
+Our Primary Partnership is based around The Hillcrest Academy, Ryecroft Academy, Morley Newlands Academy, Bankside Primary School, Middleton Primary School and Richmond Hill Academy, but we will draw down upon existing Secondary and other partners such as The Morley Academy, Cockburn School, The Farnley Academy, The West SILC, Cockburn John Charles Academy and Boston Spa School to support this new venture, we also have college partnerships which include, Elliott Hudson College and Ron Dearing UTC, Hull.

 All of the schools in our partnership have a track record of outstanding and transformational provision for young people and a strong commitment to developing outstanding future teaching professionals.
 Our school placements offer experience of the real world of education in schools where excellence is modelled and supported.
 This ensures a solid foundation for your development towards Qualified Teacher Status and a successful teaching career.